PGY1 Residents

 Mayo Clinic Alix School of Medicine-Arizona

 Andrew completed his undergraduate degree in Philosophy and Economics at the University of Denver.
 After college, Andrew completed a Master’s in Philosophy at the Katholieke Universiteit Leuven in Belgium.
 Before medical school, Andrew worked as a research technician in a neurosurgery lab that focused on educating patients and residents using 3D printing, augmented reality, and simulation modules.
 In medical school, Andrew designed and taught a wilderness medicine course, received a grant for educational innovation, and earned a certificate in the Science of Health Care Delivery.
-His research interests include neuroimaging and the biological causes of psychosis.
-Clinically, his interests include schizophrenia, psychiatric effects of autoimmune diseases, cross-cultural psychiatry, child and adolescent psychiatry.
+In residency, Andrew has had broad clinical interests with a particular focus on psychosis.
+Andrew joined the Center for Brain Circuit Therapeutics when coming to Brigham and has since been using causal sources of data—such as lesions, cortical stimulation, and deep brain stimulation—to localize the neuroanatomy responsible for psychotic symptoms.

 Ali Raza, M.D., Ph.D.